ynput/OpenPype/website/docs/admin_settings_system.md

 Uses `subst` command, if configured volume character in `Destination` field already exists, no re-mapping is done for that character(volume).

 ### FFmpeg and OpenImageIO tools
-We bundle FFmpeg and OpenImageIO tools with OpenPype build for Windows and Linux builds.
-For MacOs support or to use different build is it possible to set environment variables `OPENPYPE_FFMPEG_PATHS` and `OPENPYPE_OIIO_PATHS` in system settings.
-Both should lead to directory where tool executables are located.
-Multiple paths are supported.
+We bundle FFmpeg tools for all platforms and OpenImageIO tools for Windows and Linux.
+By default are used bundled tools but it is possible to set environment variables `OPENPYPE_FFMPEG_PATHS` and `OPENPYPE_OIIO_PATHS` in system settings environments to look for them in different directory e.g. for different linux distributions or to add oiio support for MacOs.
+Values of both environment variables should lead to directory where tool executables are located (multiple paths are supported).

 ### OpenPype deployment control
 **`Versions Repository`** - Location where automatic update mechanism searches for zip files with